Explore Jobs

 1. What is a tipped employee?

 The federal definition of a tipped employee is anyone who makes over $30 per month in tips.
-However, this varies by state, as there are 16 states that have adopted the federal minimum.
+However, this varies by state, as 16 states have adopted the federal minimum.
 These include: Alabama, Colorado, Delaware, Idaho, Iowa, Kentucky, Maine, Maryland, New Hampshire, New Mexico, North Dakota, Ohio, Pennsylvania, Utah, Virginia, and Wyoming.

-Additionally, there are three outlier states:
+Additionally, there are three unique state definitions:

 • Connecticut: Any employee that makes $10 or more in tips per week